Wiztech-01/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that checks for a lowercase character
+a function that checks for lowercase character